tlq010407/COMP2042_CW_tlq010407/README.md

 Fix the reach goal bug: when user reach final goal ---2048, the game will be ended automatically and show congratulations words to the user.

-Create 'GenerateNumRandom', 'Move', 'passDestination', 'StartController', 'MenuController', 'Record', 'RecordUser' and 'Survival' classes and Pane package.
+Create 'GenerateNumRandom', 'Move', 'passDestination', 'StartController', 'MenuController', 'Record', 'RecordUser' and 'Survival' classes and 4 packages to do the refactoring.
 Create a permanent high score list (using a file to store scores and player names).

 Add 4 modes to the game: 'Classic' Mode, 'Hard' Mode,'Own' Mode and 'Survival' Mode.